Degrees and Programs Main Menu

 As a result of market forces, driven primarily by changing reimbursement policies and managed care, opportunities for capable health care providers are growing rapidly.
 Adult nurse practitioners are professionals who enjoy patient care management, and are highly desired in today's health care industry.

-Savannah serves as a regional medical hub and, as such, offers varied clinical opportunities to Armstrong Atlantic State University nursing students.
+Savannah serves as a regional medical hub and, as such, offers varied clinical opportunities to Armstrong State University nursing students.
 Students have faculty-supervised practice experiences in a variety of clinical settings including hospitals, industries, schools, clinics and other community agencies.
 The faculty believes that positive faculty/student interactions are imperative for the development of caring and knowledgeable nurses, and research activities sponsored or guided by the graduate program in nursing are directly responsive to regional needs.

 Course of Study